oliver-veal/robotics-coursework/docs/source/coursework2.rst

    :width: 500
    :alt: di_prm_illustration

-*Example of randomly sampled points on a map before and after being marked as viable.* [1]_
+*Figure 21: Example of randomly sampled points on a map before and after being marked as viable.* [1]_

 The random points are generated by the code below: